 With the demonstration of its new SSMS service, Arianespace is strengthening its position in the growing market for small satellites.
 This service will soon be supplemented by the MLS (Multi Launch Service) – a similar offer available on Ariane 6, allowing Arianespace to increase the number of affordable launch opportunities for small satellites and constellations.

 • ESAIL is a maritime microsatellite with a mass of 112 kg for AIS (Automatic Identification System) ship tracking operated by exactEarth.
-Is was built by a European manufacturing team led by the satellite prime contractor Luxspace.
-ESAIL features an enhanced multiple antenna-receiver configuration for global detection of AIS messages and high-resolution spectrum capture, which will enable the demonstration of advanced future services such as VDES (VHF Data Exchange System) message reception.
+It was built by a European manufacturing team led by the satellite prime contractor Luxspace.
+ESAIL features enhanced multiple antenna-receiver configurations for global detection of AIS messages and high-resolution spectrum capture, which will enable the demonstration of advanced future services such as VDES (VHF Data Exchange System) message reception.
 12)

 • TriSat is a 3U CubeSat (5 kg) imaging mission led by the University of Maribor, Slovenia.
 The mission is focused on remote sensing by incorporating a miniaturized multispectral optical payload as the primary instrument, providing affordable multispectral Earth observation in up to 20 non-overlapping bands in NIR-SWIR (Near to Short Wave Infrared) spectrum.

 • The launch integrator company Spaceflight Inc. of Seattle WA is providing its services for four different customers with a total of 28 satellites.